SalieriC/SWIM/documentation/Ammo Management Setup.md

 - - A sound effect for "burst" is planned but not yet done.
 - Each sfx can be set up individually for each weapon.
 - Optional integration for [Better Rolls 2 (BR2)](https://foundryvtt.com/packages/betterrolls-swade2).
+- Now also features the ability to play SFX only without the need for ammunition.
+For this just set the Ammo on the weapon to be `NONE` (exactly like this).
+This may be useful if you want SFX for melee weapons.
+It uses the same sfx path structure (see below), so you'll have the same sfx for melee and ranged attacks unfortunately.

 # Additional Stats
 If you don't know about additional stats, you can read about them [here](https://gitlab.com/peginc/swade/-/wikis/settings/setting-configurator).